DataScience86/rstatisticsblog/content/docs/text-mining/text-pre-processing.md

 ```

 ## Extracting text from the website
 The process of extracting data from the website is also called as web scraping.
 The method of web scraping consists of a couple of steps and can become complicated, depending on the type of site and variety of components you wish to extract from the site.
 Some of the packages which you can use to extract data from different websites are `rvest`, `RCurl` and `XML`.
 For now, we will skip this part as it is beyond the scope of this article.
 But I encourage you to go and read more about these packages in R.

 # General text processing steps
-The different sets of actions we need to do as part of text cleaning or preprocess are as given below.
+The different sets of actions we need to do as part of text cleaning or pre-process are as given below.

 1. Convert to lower case
 2. Remove numbers